wolfd/Mobile-Proto-16/lesson2/README.md

 2. Name it something akin to "Lesson2HW" and save it in your forked repo
 3. Click "Basic Activity"
 4. Check "Use a Fragment"
+5. Click done
+6. Click the little green play arrow and run your app

 Great, you just created your very first app!